elevy99927/Jenkins-k8s/Part1-package-manager/01-nodejs/README.md

 - Understand the basics of Node.js.
 - Learn how to use Node.js modules and package management with npm.
-- Practice building and running Node.js applications through two hands-on labs.
+- Practice building and running Node.js applications through hands-on labs.

 [Learn more about Node.js](https://nodejs.org/)